Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 A Wi-Fi speed test can only measure the speed attained by the machine you’re testing on.
 For this reason, you should try to maximize the bandwidth available to that device.

 Most of us have countless devices connected to our wireless networks, and the bandwidth from our internet connection is split between each of them.
-This understandably slows each one down.
+This causes the network to slow down, or at least appear slower on each device.

-For best results, turn off or disconnect as many of your devices as you can.
-Or at least make sure that none are downloading or uploading large files.
+For best results, turn off or disconnect as many of your devices as you can, or make sure that none are downloading or uploading large files.
 You might want to learn how to pinpoint what’s using up the bandwidth on your home network.

-You can test your Wi-Fi speed on pretty much any device with a browser—from your laptop to a Fire Stick—but whatever you choose, you should always reboot it first.
+You can test your Wi-Fi speed on pretty much any device with a browser—from your laptop to an Amazon Fire Stick—but whatever you choose, you should always reboot it first.

 Devices that haven’t been restarted in a long time will have residual processes running in the background that can slow them down.
 This might affect your ping rate in particular.